sima541/MoodWave/README.md

+# 🎵 MoodWave
-# 🎵 MoodMelody — Mood-Based Music Player using AI
+— Mood-Based Music Player using AI

 This is a fun and innovative Next.js app that detects your mood using your webcam and plays music + shows emoji accordingly.